hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 cd hdf5-1.8.21
 ```

-Configure and compile *hdf5*:
+Configure and compile *hdf5* (enter every command one-by-one):

 ```
-./configure --prefix=/home/USER-NAME/telemac/v8p1/optionals/hdf5 --enable-parallel
+./configure --prefix=/home/USER-NAME/telemac/v8p2/optionals/hdf5 --enable-parallel
 make
 make install
 ```

-The flag `--prefix=/home/USER-NAME/telemac/v8p1/optionals/hdf5` determines the installation directory for the *hdf5* library, which we will need in the next step for installing the *med file* library.
+The flag `--prefix=/home/USER-NAME/telemac/v8p2/optionals/hdf5` determines the installation directory for the *hdf5* library, which we will need in the next step for installing the *med file* library.
 The absolute path `/home/USER-NAME/` is required because `--prefix` does not accept a relative path.
 The installation of *hdf5* on Linux is also documented in the [opentelemac wiki](http://wiki.opentelemac.org/doku.php?id=installation_linux_hdf5).

 ***MED FILE LIBRARY:*** The *med file* library is provided by [salome-platform.org](https://salome-platform.org/) and we need to use the file ([med-3.2.0.tar.gz](http://files.salome-platform.org/Salome/other/med-3.2.0.tar.gz) to ensure compatibility with *hdf5*.
-So do not try to use any other *med file* library version because those will not work properly with any other *hdf5* file library.
-The *med file* library requires that *zlib* is installed.
+So do not try to use any other *med file* library version because those will not work properly with the *hdf5* file library.
+Moreover, the *med file* library requires that *zlib* is installed.
 To install *zlib* open *Terminal* and type:

 ```
 sudo apt-cache search zlib | grep -i zlib